 Within four working days, you should receive this mailed communication.
 The message you receive will include the final steps to verify your account.
 Once this is complete, you are all set up and ready to go.

-- You will still be able to use your Google My Business dashboard while you await verification.
+- You will still be able to use your Google Business Profile dashboard while you await verification.
 You just won’t be able to use all of its features yet.

 - If you have multiple locations, simply add a single location during setup and then go back to add more locations via your dashboard.